bgnetworks/meta-essa/README.md

 # meta-essa

-[BG Network's](https://bgnet.works/) [Embedded Security Software Architecture](https://bgnet.works/bgn-essa/) (ESSA), a collection of scripts, recipes, configurations, and documentation for Linux, enhances cybersecurity for IoT devices, including secure boot, encryption and/or authentication.
-The ESSA enables engineers to extend a hardware root of trust to secure U-Boot, the Linux kernel, and applications in the root file system.

-To provide strong cybersecurity without compromising performance or functionality, this architecture leverages:

-- In-silicon cryptographic accelerators and secure memory
-- Linux security features

-The ESSA is Linux based and when used in conjunction with the SAT will support:
+Yocto Layer for Creating Customized InitramFS for RootFS Encryption/Decryption:

+This layer provides information about customized Yocto layer for initramfs to encrypt & decrypt rootFS.
+Layer has support to boot initramfs at uboot.
+Included Packages

-- Hardware root of trust extended to the rootfs and software application layer Configuration of Linux Device Mapper (DM) cryptographic functions.
+    - Hardware root of trust extended to the initramfs and software application layer Configuration of Linux Device Mapper (DM) cryptographic functions.

-- Use of AES-XTS and HMAC-SHA256 cryptographic algorithms.
-- Root of trust extended to Linux userspace.
+    - Included caam-keygen utility for key generation, dm-setup for CBC-AES encryption.

+Modify the Recipe Append Files

+    Modify this bbappend file (recipes-core/images/core-image-minimal-initramfs.bbappend) to add/remove packages from initramfs.

 ## Supported boards